linssen/fit-file-tools/.husky/README.md

 The pre-commit hook automatically runs before each commit to ensure code quality:

 ### What it does:
-1. **Lint-staged**: Automatically formats and lints staged files
+1. **Lint-staged**: Automatically lints and formats staged files
-   - Runs ESLint with auto-fix on TypeScript files
+   - Runs ESLint with auto-fix on TypeScript files (catches code issues)
-   - Runs Prettier on all staged files (TS, TSX, CSS, HTML)
+   - Runs Prettier on all staged files (formats code style)
+   - Only processes staged files for speed

 2. **Tests**: Runs the full test suite (62 tests)
    - Ensures all tests pass before committing